QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/cp/index.md

 The procedure to make a good model:

-1. **User-Stories** (US) 🛣️: describe each functionality in a few words.
+1. **User Stories** (US) 🛣️: describe each functionality in a few words.
 2. **Use case diagram** 🪴: create a [Use case diagram](/tools-and-frameworks/projects/modeling/uml/diagrams/use_case/index.md) from US
 3. **Basic class diagram** ✍️: identify the first classes and methods and add them to a [Class diagram](/tools-and-frameworks/projects/modeling/uml/diagrams/class/index.md)
 4. **Sequence Diagram** 🙋‍♂️: for each use case, create a [sequence diagram](/tools-and-frameworks/projects/modeling/uml/diagrams/sequence/index.md).
 You must use actors, classes, and methods from other diagrams.
 Complete your diagrams each time you something is missing <small>(method, method arguments etc.)</small>.
 5. **Implementation** 📦: generate the code from the model and improve your model as you work on the implementation.

-➡️ It may be helpful to create a mock-up of the application first to better identify user-stories.
+➡️ It may be helpful to create a mock-up of the application first to better identify user stories.
 </div><div>

 #### Data-Driven Programming 🗃️